I Am Dina: Plot

-When Dina (Maria Bonnevie) is old enough, she marries Jacob and moves to Reinsnes, a port he runs with his mother, Karen, and his stepsons Niels and Anders.
-Niels dislikes Dina's wild ways, and the fact that she has taken over accounting duties at Reinsnes.
-As Dina's eccentric tendencies become even stronger, Jacob suffers gangrene poisoning after breaking his leg when he falls off the roof of his mistress' house while trying to fix a leak.
-As Jacob does not appear to be getting better and worsens, Dina takes him on a sled to the top of a cliff and pushes him off to his death, hoping to end his suffering and send him to a better place.
+When Dina is old enough, she marries Jacob and moves to Reinsnes, a port he runs with his mother, Karen, and his stepsons Niels and Anders.
+Niels dislikes Dina's eccentricity, and that she has taken over accounting duties at Reinsnes.
+When Jacob tries to fix the roof of his mistress' house, he falls and breaks his leg.
+The injury results in gangrene poisoning.
+As Jacob's health worsens, Dina takes him on a sled to the top of a cliff and pushes him off to his death, hoping to end his suffering and send him to a better place.
 Jacob's death reunites her with Tomas and the two have a passionate affair.
 Several months later, she gives birth to a baby boy that she names Benjamin, presumably her offspring with Tomas.
 She then learns of Lorch's death when the latter bequeaths her his cello.

 Some years later, as a child, Benjamin accidentally sets fire to the barn.
-Dina falls in love with a courageous, handsome Russian named Zhukovsky (Christopher Eccleston) who rushes into the burning barn to save her beloved horses.
-It turns out Zhukovsky had seen Dina several years ago in Bergen and was smitten by her, and has come to Reinsnes to court her.
+Dina falls in love with a courageous, handsome Russian named Zhukovsky, who rushes into the burning barn to save her beloved horses.
+It turns out Zhukovsky had seen Dina several years ago in Bergen and was smitten by her, and he has come to Reinsnes to court her.
 However, he leaves suddenly and Dina forces herself on Tomas.

-Niels, drunk, rapes a servant named Stina.
+While drunk, Niels rapes and impregnates a servant named Stina.
 When Dina finds out, she issues an ultimatum to Niels: marry Stina or leave for America.
-Niels will not countenance marrying a servant, but cannot afford to leave for America, since Dina has confiscated his savings, giving a third of his money to Stina.
-Zhukovsky then returns to Reinsnes to take a prisoner back to Bergen.
-When a drunken and penniless Niels staggers into the house, Dina announces that he too will soon be leaving, to America.
-Niels then decides to ask a now well-to-do Stina to marry him, but she refuses.
+Niels will not countenance marrying a servant, but cannot afford to leave for America, since Dina has confiscated his savings and gave a third of his money to Stina.
+Zhukovsky returns to Reinsnes to take a prisoner back to Bergen.
+When a drunken and penniless Niels staggers into the house, Dina announces that he will soon be leaving for America.
+Niels asks Stina to marry him, but she refuses.
 Overcome with despair, Niels hangs himself.